FOOD AND BEVERAGE

-Hiking Montana, 3rd: 25th Anniversary Edition by Bill Schneider and Russ Schneider.
-Completely field-checked and updated edition.
-The classic guide to 100 of the best hikes in Montana from easy day hikes to backpacking trips.
+Hiking Montana: A Guide to the State's Greatest Hikes (State Hiking Guides Series)10th Edition by Bill Schneider and Russ Schneider.
+Completely field-checked and updated edition this guide describes 100 of the best hikes in Montana, from easy day hikes and family outings to backcountry trips.
 Order now...

 Montana Adventure Guide by Genevieve Rowles.
 Offering coverage of the history, culture, geography and climate, this book also looks at wilderness trips in Montana, USA.
 Areas featured include Flathead and Clearwater Mountains, and fly-fishing, Nordic skiing, rock-hounding and overnight hiking excursions are all covered.
 Order now...

 Montana Off the Beaten Path, 9th Edition: A Guide to Unique Places by Ednor Therriault and Michael McCoy.
 Discover the hidden attractions, unusual locales, unique finds and quirky cultural tidbits; all the interesting stuff you'd want to see and experience if you only knew about them.
 Order now...

 Moon Montana, 9th Edition (Moon Handbooks) by Judy Jewell and W.C.
 McRae.
 This guide has complete information about all of Big Sky Country, from Yellowstone National Park to the eastern prairies of the state, to help the traveler plan a memorable vacation.
 Order now...